Help Save Energy

 Electricity is in high demand

-When electricity demand surges across Texas, the state's grid operator, ERCOT, will ask Texans to conserve energy.
+Sometimes demand for electricity surges across the state to high levels and the state’s grid operator, ERCOT, will ask Texans to conserve energy.

-We spread the word and provide easy ways to reduce your usage during these brief periods to help ensure reliable service for everyone.
+We help get the word out and offer you simple ways to dial your usage back during these brief periods to help ensure reliable service for everyone.

 Grid Conditions